Guidelines for Use of BACB Intellectual Property

 Social Media Profiles.
 Use of the BACB logo and company name in social media profiles is strictly prohibited.
 BACB certificants are discouraged from using their certification marks in their social media profiles for the reasons stated in the “Company Names” section above.

 Domain Names.
-The BACB strictly prohibits the use of its trademarks in domain names.
+The BACB prohibits the use of its trademarks in domain names, especially where the use may give the appearance of sponsorship or endorsement by the BACB or convey actual BACB activity.

 Product or Service Names.
 BACB-owned trademarks may not be used in product or service names (e.g., book titles) without permission from the BACB (see Section 13 of the BACB’s Terms of Use).
 Permission will not be granted if the name gives the appearance that the product or service originated from the BACB.